 - The perspective dialogue takes place during the last days of the village (13-15). - The dialogue is led by the village supervisor.
 Learning assistants can also attend, but this is not a requirement.
 All the team members participate in the dialogue. - The dialogue takes place with each team in a separate room.
-It is not open to everyone in the village.
-Which situations have you chosen for the process report? - The perspective dialogue is a compulsory activity, but it is not part of the basis for assessment.
-What has been challenging and rewarding in the encounter between different academic perspectives in the team?
+It is not open to everyone in the village. - The perspective dialogue is a compulsory activity, but it is not part of the basis for assessment.